-The write-downs of goodwill and other intangible assets in fiscal 2013 mainly comprised impairment charges recognized on the Keltan Elastomers, High Performance Elastomers and Rubber Chemicals cashgenerating units as a result of the respective impairment tests.
+Reversals of impairments of other intangible assets in fiscal 2015 relate to impairment charges recognized on assets of the cash-generating units in previous years.
 Further information is provided in the section headed "Estimation uncertainties and exercise of discretion."

-2 Property, plant and equipment
+2 | Property, plant and equipment